wb-airbus/soxy/README.md

 #### Remote Clipboard

-Connect to `localhost:3032` on your client machine with a telnet-like command such as nc, and use the available commands:
+Connect to `localhost:3032` on your client machine with a telnet-like command such as `nc`, and use the available commands:

 - `write xxxx` or `put xxxx`: sets the remote clipboard to the value `xxxx`;
 - `read` or `get`: retrieves the content of the remote clipboard;